nim65s/mihini-repo/doc/md/agent/Software_Update_Package.md

 To install/update/remove an application managed by the ApplicationContainer, the module of the Agent responsible for installing and monitoring applications.\
-As this kind of update is managed by a Agent module, the ApplicationContainer, the update actions are done by this module, please note that:
+As this kind of update is managed by an Agent module, the ApplicationContainer, the update actions are done by this module, please note that: